We are the oldest church in the village with a rich history.

 From our humble beginnings many area churches have been formed: Niagara Falls, Youngstown and Lockport Presbyterian Churches.

 The 1960's brought about more additions.
 In 1964, a larger sanctuary was necessary so ground breaking began.
 September 1965, the cornerstone was laid for the new building.
 In 1966, and still existing, Nursery School/ Pre K was established.
 Many missionaries were supported during this time.

 1982 brought about a new ministry for the church.
 HART (Home Assistance Referral Team) was established.
 This organization services the elderly all over Niagara County.
 HART assists people who require personal care in their home, companionship and home maintenance.

-Organizations such as Boy Scouts, Cub Scouts, L-P Community Cheerleaders, Alcoholics Anonymous, Kindermusik with Kelly, and others use the building for activities and meeting areas.
+Organizations such as Boy Scouts, Cub Scouts, L-P Community Cheerleaders, Alcoholics Anonymous and others use the building for activities and meeting areas.